RoboSense-LiDAR/rs_driver/doc/howto/how_to_decode_online_lidar.md

 ### 3.3 Point in Point Cloud

+For mechanical Lidar, it may be useful to explain how the layout of point cloud is like.

-Here is an example of 5_lasers Lidar.
+Here is an example of mechanical 5_lasers Lidar.

 The Lidar scans block by block.
 It starts from b0c0(block 0 channel/laser 0), b0c1, b0c2, b0c3, b0c4, and then go to b1c0, b1c1, b1c2, b1c3, b1c4, and so on.
 ![](../img/11_rs_driver_point_cloud.png)

-At the same time, it saves the points in a point vector, point by point, as below.
+At the same time, it saves the points in a vector, point by point, as below.
 ![](../img/11_rs_driver_point_cloud_vector.png)

 ### 3.4 Define the driver object